10 outdoor cinemas to book now

 A gift from the ‘going out’ gods that involves three of my favourite unholy activities – watching a show, lounging outside and getting tipsy are all available in one delicious bundle.
-Don’t miss your spring-summer 2021 movie marathon, with a steady stream of outdoor cinema and theatre nights in Berkshire.
+Don’t miss your summer 2021 movie marathon, with a steady stream of outdoor cinema nights in Berkshire and beyond.

 Abbey Ruins, Reading